dwlf/sdc/README.md

 A SmartDataCenter installation consists of two or more servers.
 All servers run [SmartOS](http://smartos.org).
-One server acts as the management server, the headnode (HN), which houses the initial set of core services that drive SDC.
+One server acts as the management server, the headnode, which houses the initial set of core services that drive SDC.
 The remainder are compute nodes (CNs) which run instances (virtual machines).

 SDC features: